 As mentioned in all the articles on parrot lifespan here at Psittacology, listing the average longevity of a species is one thing.
 Even more important, though, is making sure your parrot actually has a chance of achieving this age.

 Unfortunately parrots are still a common impulse buy.
 This especially applies to Indian ringnecks, since their talking skills make them very tempting!
 There are many myths still out there about parrot care.
 Many new parrot owners don’t realize how much work and attention these birds require.

 Let’s go into what you can do to increase the chances of your Indian ringneck parakeet living to 50.

 When it comes to parrot care, it’s so important to mention diet.
 Many inexperienced new parrot owners don’t realize that their feathered friend needs more than just seeds to survive.

 Indian ringnecks are herbivores that feed on a variety of foods in the wild.
 Cereal grains, nuts, legumes, berries, dates and farmers’ crops are just some examples.

 In captivity, you should try to aim for an equally varied diet rather than just daily feedings of fatty seed mix.
-A high quality pellet food can be used as a staple and seeds can definitely be a part of your parrot pantry, but the bulk should consist of more natural options:
+A high quality pellet food can be used as a staple.
+While seeds can definitely be a part of your parrot pantry, the bulk should consist of more natural options: